 Thom first came to Alaska in 1981 to work for the Young Adult Conservation Corp at False Island near Sitka.
 He fell in love with the Southeast Alaska environment and returned summers to work as a deck hand on a salmon troller.
 He moved to Haines in 1987 and bought an existing bike shop in 1988.
 He continues to bike, hike, paraglide, ski and enjoy the environment of Alaska and the world.

 Becky's love for Southeast Alaska began on a backpacking trip in 1994.
 A year later, she sold nearly everything she owned and left the DC area on a 5000 mile road trip to Alaska.
-After exploring around the state for a while, she found her paradise in Haines.
-Becky's biggest passions are cross country skiing and gardening.
-After the summer garden is planted, then it's high time for biking, hiking and camping.
-She lives in historic Ft.
-Seward with her two daughters.
+After a couple years of exploring the state, she settled down in Haines where she embraces a relaxed lifestyle full of adventure.
+She lives with her daughter near downtown Haines.
+This is Becky's seventh season with Sockeye Cycle.